trevorcousins/PSMCplus/README.md

 ### Input files

 PSMC+ takes multi-hetsep (mhs) files as introduced by Stephan Schiffels.
 To generate these files, you can use [his tutorial](https://github.com/stschiff/msmc-tools/blob/master/msmc-tutorial/guide.md).
-Or, if you have a bam file you can use my Snakefile to process this into mhs files (TODO link).
+If you have a CRAM/BAM file, you can use my [Snakefile](https://github.com/trevorcousins/PSMCplus/blob/master/Snakefiles/processing_data/Snakefile) as guide for how to process this into mhs files.

 ### Inference of population size history